 \subsubsection{Evaluating error}

 In our experiments, each iteration starts by randomly generating a 3D line $L$ and $p$ points $X_i$ on this line.
-These line and points are projected by a randomly generated camera arrangement to line and point correspondences in $(\RR^2)^m$.
-For fixed $\epsilon =10^{-12}$, randomly generated noise vectors $\sigma(\epsilon)$ of length $\epsilon$ are added in each factor.
-Our approaches then find points $Y_i\in \RR^3$ that best match the noisy correspondences, meaning that minimize reprojection errors.
+This line and these points are projected by randomly generated cameras to line and point correspondences in $(\RR^2)^m$.
+For fixed~$\epsilon =10^{-12}$, randomly generated noise vectors $\sigma(\epsilon)$ of length $\epsilon$ are added in each factor.
+Our approaches then find points $Y_i\in \RR^3$ that match the noisy correspondences.
 We measure the accuracy by taking the logarithm after averaging the relative error of reconstructed points:

 where $\|Y_i-X_i\|$ denotes the Euclidean distance.
 The interpretation of this number is that the error in the data gets amplified by $10^e$ during the triangulation.